Know Before You Owe: The real estate professional's guide

 Download instructions and required disclaimer if you’d like to add your organization’s logo

-The CFPB’s Owning a Home website provides a full suite of online tools and resources for prospective homebuyers.
+The CFPB’s "Buying a House" website provides a full suite of online tools and resources for prospective homebuyers.
 The site empowers homebuyers with an interactive guide to the process of buying a home and finding a mortgage.
 Supportive tools and resources help people set expectations and think through key decisions such as how much they can afford to spend, which loan option is right for them, what range of interest rates they can expect, and how to ensure a smooth closing.